aji3/xlscript/README.md

 ### Basic-1.
 Before Groovy...
 How to read excel sheet

-To read these two tables in a Java program, write the definition in ROW1 and COLUMN1 as follows:
+To read these two tables into Java program, write the definition in ROW1 and COLUMN1 as follows:
 The definition method is the same as **xlbean**, so [please refer to xlbean wiki for details.](https://github.com/aji3/xlbean/wiki)

 ![image](https://user-images.githubusercontent.com/23234132/57052435-097aaa80-6cc2-11e9-9e97-92bd346c5bb7.png)